apache/knox/gateway-release/readme.txt

 2. Enter Gateway Home directory cd gateway
-   The fully qualified name of this directory will be referenced at {GATEWAY_HOME} throughout the remainder of this document.
+   The fully qualified name of this directory will be referenced as {GATEWAY_HOME} throughout the remainder of this document.

 3. Start the demo LDAP server (ApacheDS)
    a.
 The default configuration edited above contains the LDAP URL for a LDAP server.
 By default that file
       is configured to access this simple ApacheDS based LDAP server and its default configuration.
-Spcifially by default this server listens on port 33389.
+Specifically, by default this server listens on port 33389.
    b.
 Edit {GATEWAY_HOME}/conf/users.ldif if required and add your users and groups to the file.
       A number of normal Hadoop users (e.g. hdfs, mapred, hcat, hive) have already been included.
 Note that